NubeIO/rubix-bacnet-server/README.md

 ./bacrp 123 1 1 36
 ```

-device info, if the deviceId is 123
+Device info, if the deviceId is 123

 ```
 debian@beaglebone:~/bacnet-stack-0.8.6/bin$ ./bacrp 2508 8 123 77